International Graduate Admissions

 - Original academic credentials issued by the registrar of the institution attended, bearing the original raised or colored seal of the institution and the signature of the institution’s registrar, academic official or recognized international organization.

-- Academic credentials must be evaluated by an evaluator in the NACES association.
+- Academic credentials must be evaluated by an evaluator in the NACES or AICE association.

 Note: Any document UWG receives becomes property of UWG and will not be returned to you.